 When we break the news of a diagnosis to another person, it becomes absolutely cemented into reality.
 Words seem to make things real.
 Passing on information even more so.
 They say to learn something thoroughly you must teach it to someone else.

-Sadly, the same appears to be true with diagnosis.
+Sadly, the same appears to be true with a diagnosis.

 When we share we become acutely aware of how we appear in the eyes of others.
 I think that is partly because we realise how monumental this moment is.
 It is not every day you share a diagnosis of chronic illness.
 And so not only are we afraid we will fall apart, we are afraid we won’t share it ‘correctly’.

-What if we appear to cold?
+What if we appear too cold?
 Too analytical in explaining the details of the disease?

 What if we come across as too abrupt?
 Too short and unwilling to go into details?

 What if we don’t cry?
 What if we don’t stop crying?

 What if we mess up the conversation or start at the wrong place?

 What if we confuse the person we are trying to explain it to (after all, it is all still new to us)?